arjuuuuunnnnn/CreditCard-Fraud-Detect-MLOps/README.md

 ```

 ### Any bugs?
-Feel free to open an issue
+If you encounter any bugs or issues while using the project, feel free to open an issue